MasterClass Review + Coupon: My Favorite Digital Subscription

 I primarily use MasterClass on my iPad, and I usually watch 2-3 lessons on the treadmill a day.
 Outside of work, if it’s the only thing I get done that day, I feel pretty accomplished! 🙂

 Also, a week ago, I came up with a new way to use MasterClass.
 I do daily calls with my mom, but found that we would really only talk about the news, which lately gets pretty tiring.
-So, I bought her a MasterClass subscription, and we decided that we would take the same courses and then talk about them during our calls.
+So, I bought her a MasterClass subscription, and we decided that we would take the same MasterClass lesson and then talk about them during our calls.
 So far, we’ve been progressing through Kelly Wearstler’s Interior Design class, and it’s been a wonderful new topic to discuss.
 Want to share MasterClass with a friend, too?
 Right now, when you purchase an annual MasterClass subscription, you’ll get a free annual subscription to gift.

 3 classes I’ve taken so far and loved: